CMSgov/design-system/CONTRIBUTING.md

 Here are a few guidelines to follow when submitting a pull request:

-- Branch off of `staging`: `git checkout -b username/branch-name`
+- Branch off of `master`: `git checkout -b username/branch-name`
 - Commit your changes
-- Make a pull request against the `staging` branch
+- Make a pull request against the `master` branch

-## Merging pull requests

-#### Staging

-Use the "**Squash and merge**" option when merging pull requests into the `staging` branch.
-This keeps our history clean and makes it easier on us when it comes time to create a new release.

-#### Master

-Use the "**Create a merge commit**" option when merging `staging` into `master`.
-If the pull request includes a version bump, set the commit title to the version number and include the PR # in the commit description.

 ## Licenses and attribution